Pryority/Pryority/README.md

 <hr>

 <pre>
-💻 I am Full Stack Developer who recently completed a coding bootcamp with the University of Toronto 🎓 I have two Bachelor degrees: Honours of Physical Health Education and Education from Laurentian University in Sudbury, Ontario, Canada
+💻 I am Full Stack Developer who recently completed a coding bootcamp with the University of Toronto.
+🎓 I have two Bachelor degrees: Honours of Physical Health Education and Education from Laurentian University in Sudbury, Ontario, Canada.
-⛓ I am very interested in blockchains and data science, and would like to study more on machine learning 🔭 Working on practicing my skills and learning as much as possible 🧠 Learning about blockchain development, how blockchains work, how they scale, etc 👨🏼‍💻 Main languages: JavaScript, MySQL, Solidity
+⛓ I am very interested in blockchains and data science, and would like to study more on machine learning.
+🔭 Working on practicing my skills and learning as much as possible.
+🧠 Learning about blockchain development, how blockchains work, how they scale, etc.
+👨🏼‍💻 Main languages: JavaScript, MySQL, Solidity.
-📂 I’m currently open for: <b>an Intern opportunity</b> or a new <b>full-time job</b>.
+🖋 I’m currently open for: <b>an entry-level or Intern opportunity</b> or a new <b>full-time job</b>.
 Please check out <a href="https://drive.google.com/file/d/10Da2TqzuclZtEFW3SFpL45WozJXJIakC/view?usp=sharing" target="_blank">MY RESUME</a>.
 </pre>
 <hr>